A two-year-old entry from my old blog.

 Sometimes he decides to cooperate, and takes several turns lifting a large black piece on its end, and balancing it on the floor.
 It isn’t long before he falls over from exhaustion, and again I have to make sure I catch him between fingers before he tips the nearby dominoes.

 The best part is when he plays a domino piece himself, standing tall (well, short) at the beginning or middle of the long row.
 I smile as I watch him stretch his arms, readying them for a great push as I count down, “3, 2… 1!”
 And as he lurches forward I clap and cheer at the visual feast of watching him initialize the collapse of our row.
-We celebrate its fall by dancing.
+We celebrate its fall dancing.
+Or I dance as he avoids being trampled.

 * * *